Ewwii-sh/eiipm/README.md

 ## Adding to path

-If you install a binary from **eiipm**, it may not work if you type the name of the binary in the terminal directly.
-You would need to add eiipm to your path.
+If you install a binary from **eiipm**, your shell may say that the binary is not found if you type the name of the binary you installed in the terminal directly.
+To avoid this, you would need to add eiipm to your path.

 To add eiipm to your path, add `export PATH="$HOME/.eiipm/bin:$PATH"` to your shell's configuration file.